lhazoume/Euclid/README.md

 # Euclid
 C# library for maths

 This is a work in progress, the classes are not in the definitive form but the structure should not evolve that much.
+The library was built from the needs I met while crunching data for finance or other reasons, so there are parts that I did not code myself and I tried to keep all the licensing where it is.
+Feel free to ask me for better credits where needed.

+Coming : serious contents, examples for all classes, etc...

 Classes :
 - Matrix : all matrix operators, inversion, det, LU decomposition